East Asia & The Pacific

 Singapore Implements Model of Successful Economy, Limited Freedoms

-Not every economically successful country looks like the liberal democracies of Europe and North America.
-Singapore implemented a model that combined authoritarian governance and economic modernization, transforming the natural resources–lacking country into one of the world’s most competitive economies.
-After independence, in 1965, Singapore faced a lack of infrastructure, high ethnic and racial tensions, and threats from its much larger neighbors.
+While liberal democracies like the United States, Germany, and Japan have experienced enormous economic success, Singapore has achieved prosperity through a different style of government.
+It implemented a model that combined authoritarian governance and economic modernization, transforming the natural resources–lacking country into one of the world’s most competitive economies.
+After independence, in 1965, Singapore faced a lack of infrastructure, concerns of ethnic and racial tensions, and threats from its much larger neighbors.
 Nevertheless, Singapore’s founding father Lee Kuan Yew delivered a high quality of life for Singaporeans by growing the economy and maintaining political control.
 The government invested over 20 percent of the national budget into education, paid politicians high salaries to attract the best talent to government, and provided universal, low-cost public housing and health care.
 But at the same time, the government suppressed opposition parties, banned protests, and routinely censored the press.
 Many experts view China as following Singapore’s model of development.

 Under Xi, China Opens Investments Abroad, Tightens Grip at Home